Ryhon0/awesome-sbox/README.md

 * [Advisor](https://github.com/game-creators-area/Advisor) - Administration framework for S&Box

 # Contributing
-Don't see a project that you like here? fork this repository and add it to the list and create a pull request.
+Don't see a project that you like here?
+Fork this repository and add it to the list, then create a pull request.
 The project has to be open-source and work and be actively updated.
-Is any information incorrect?
+Is any of the information here incorrect?
 Would you like to add something?
-PRs are welcome
+PRs are welcome.
+This repo is not limited just to code, free materials, models and maps are welcome too!
+Those assets need to include the project file (e.g. .blend file, hammer map file)